Reliable Representation Learning for Incomplete Multi-View Missing Multi-Label Classification: Introduction

 From the perspective of multi-label classification, one category often co-occurs with other categories, such as "mountain"-"sky" and "bird"-"tree" usually co-occur in the same image, which is called label correlations (or label dependencies) and this inter-category correlation is unsymmetrical \cite{ma2021label,chen2019multi}.
 Different from single-label classification, multi-label correlation plays an essential role in promoting efficient classification and has been paid increasing attention in lots of multi-label classification methods.
 In our paper, we develop a novel multi-label collaborative cross-entropy loss to replace the traditional multi-label binary cross-entropy loss \cite{ma2021label,hang2021collaborative}, by introducing the global label correlation information, which breaks the inter-class barrier existing in conventional losses.

 In addition, a growing number of researchers believe that the completeness assumption of multi-view multi-label data is hard to adapt to real scenarios.
 Data-missing is unavoidable no matter with heterogeneous features or multi-label tags, and this incompleteness has a huge blow to the MvMLC methods designed for ideal scenario.
-In view of this, we extend our method to incomplete multi-view partial multi-label classification (iMvPMLC) task.
+In view of this, we extend our method to incomplete multi-view missing multi-label classification (iM3C) task.
 Unlike most existing incomplete MvMLC methods that are unable to handle both missing views and labels, our method is allowed to flexibly cope with arbitrary missing cases, greatly enhancing its robustness.
 Meanwhile, we perform extensive experiments to verify the effectiveness and advanced nature of our method under both complete and incomplete conditions.

-In summary, we named our method \textbf{R}eliable present\textbf{A}tion lear\textbf{N}ing networ\textbf{K} (\textbf{RANK} for short) and distill our contributions as follows: \begin{itemize} \item We propose a label-driven multi-view contrastive learning strategy that preserves multi-view consensus alignment while abandoning traditional negative pair separation.
-The multi-label supervision information is fully mined to preserve the geometric structure within the view. \item We propose a sample-level view quality-aware sub-network, which effectively helps the classification network to learn reliable cross-view fusion representations by exploiting multi-view complementarity explicitly. \item We propose a novel multi-label collaborative cross-entropy loss, which utilizes global category dependencies to compute cross-class cross-entropy, rather than computing multiple independent binary cross-entropies as existing deep methods do. \item Unlike most MvMLC methods, our RANK is compatible with various incomplete multi-view and partial multi-label data.
+In summary, we named our method \textbf{R}eliable represent\textbf{A}tion lear\textbf{N}ing networ\textbf{K} (\textbf{RANK} for short) and distill our contributions as follows: \begin{itemize} \item We propose a label-driven multi-view contrastive learning strategy that preserves multi-view consensus alignment while abandoning traditional negative pair separation.
+The multi-label supervision information is fully mined to preserve the geometric structure within the view. \item We propose a sample-level view quality-aware sub-network, which effectively helps the classification network to learn reliable cross-view fusion representations by exploiting multi-view complementarity explicitly. \item We propose a novel multi-label collaborative cross-entropy loss, which utilizes global category dependencies to compute cross-class cross-entropy, rather than computing multiple independent binary cross-entropies as existing deep methods do. \item Our RANK adopts a simple but effective approach to accommodate multi-view multi-label data with random missing.
 Extensive experiments performed in both complete and incomplete cases confirm the advances and robustness of our method. \end{itemize}